The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Results

 \subsection{Source expansion from 2008 to 2014?}

 Given that we have data spanning many years one could try to measure if sources are expanding between the observing epochs.
 However, an expansion speed of $<10000$\,km/s, as expected for the SNe in Arp\,220 \citep{batejat2011}, translates to an increase in diameter of $<0.02$\,pc in one year.
 Even using the most sensitive 6\,cm data, such a small increase is very challenging to detect between two single epochs given the uncertainties on our size measurements.

-To reduce uncertainties we average the sizes (as described in Sect. \ref{sect:avgsize}) for the most sensitive series of 6\,cm epochs close in time, i.e. the epochs within experiments GC031 and BB335, to obtain more robust size measurements separated by about 6 years in time.
-The new diameters (BB335) versus the old diameters (GC031) are shown in Fig. \ref{fig:sizevstime}.
-Despite significant scatter and large uncertainties, there seems to be a trend of expansion for sources smaller than about 0.6\,pc. i.e most sources are above the solid line which marks no change.
-The measured speeds of a few thousand km/s are consistent with SN shocks.

-For the larger sources the lack of expansion, or even apparent shrinking larger than the formal error bars, can be explained by differences in sensitivity where the fitted size may vary because of the low emitted surface brightness combined with noise and beam effects, as discussed in Sect. \ref{sect:variability}.
 Also, older sources are expected to decelerate as well as fade, making any expansion harder to detect.

+To reduce uncertainties we average the sizes (as described in Sect. \ref{sect:avgsize}) for the most sensitive series of 6\,cm epochs close in time, that is the epochs within experiments GC031 and BB335, to obtain more robust size measurements separated by about 6 years in time.
+However, even with these average sizes the uncertainties as too large to probe any expansion.
+New sensitive high-resolution observations cold possibly help to measure expansion velocities.